AldoFusterTurpin/books-downloader/README.md

     TODO add photo

 2.6) Repeat steps 2.4 and 2.5 for all the books you want to Download (remember to Paste each new link in a new line of the "input.txt" file).
-    Save the file
+    Save the "input.txt" file

 2.7) Go to the terminal (you will need to be in this folder) and execute

     python3 download_Spring_books.py

-    Enjoy your books 👀
+2.8)    Enjoy your books 👓

 Cheers!